knutanderss/elm-spa/README.md

 # elm-spa
-Trying to understand TEA and how to build SPA in elm
+Trying to understand TEA and how to build SPA in elm, using rt feldman as reference.